-Please visit the Bank's website to listen to our Virtual Investor presentations for both 2015 and 2016 which were presented in cooperation with OTCQX.
+Please visit the Bank's website to listen to our Virtual Investor presentations for 2015, 2016 and 2017 which were presented in cooperation with OTCQX.
 The presentations describe our Hybrid Community Bank principles.
-Our philosophy defines the future of community banking, with a strategic number of well positioned retail locations with a classic, friendly, community banking staff who are high touch, in combination with the best e-banking technology available for all of our customers, which is high tech.
-This high touch, high tech combination to customer service is evidenced at First Resource Bank.
-The Bank currently processes 46% of its daily deposits through one of our electronic banking channels which are available to everyone, at their home, office, or in the palm of their hand through their smart phone 24/7.
-Additionally, our friendly, courteous customer service staff has assisted the Bank's deposit growth in our two retail locations.
-The Hybrid Community Bank approach eliminates the need for numerous small deposit retail locations and the overhead that is needed for physical locations.
-This high touch and high tech formula is key to the future success of the community banking model.
+Our philosophy defines the future of community banking, with a strategic number of well positioned retail locations featuring friendly, community banking staff who are high touch, in combination with the best e-banking technology available for all of our customers.
+This high touch, high tech combination to customer service is a pillar of First Resource Bank.
+The Bank currently processes an average of 47% of its daily deposits through one of our electronic banking channels.
+These technologies are available to every customer, at their home, office, or in the palm of their hand through their smart phone 24/7.
+Additionally, our friendly, courteous customer service staff continue to support the Bank's deposit growth in our high visibility retail locations.
+This Hybrid Community Bank approach eliminates the need for excessive retail locations and the overhead that accompanies physical facilities.
+This high touch and high tech formula is key to the future success of our community banking model.

 We would like to thank you, our shareholders and our customers, for your continued support and patronage.
-We also thank the Board of Directors and the First Resource Bank team for their service and hard work in 2015.
+We also thank the Board of Directors and the First Resource Bank team for their service and hard work in 2016.
 If you have any questions about First Resource Bank or any of our available bank services, please feel free to contact Glenn on his cell at 610.996.6661.